-Thank you to all of the small business owners, state, local and regional partners, and stakeholders that have contacted House Finance Division 1 on behalf of the NH SBDC.
-The outpouring of support has been overwhelming, has given us hope that our funding will be restored and that the SBDC will be here to assist NH’s small business owners and entrepreneurs through the COVID-19 recovery and beyond.
+Thank you to all of the small business owners, state, local and regional partners, and stakeholders that have contacted House Finance Division 1 and Senate Finance on behalf of the NH SBDC.
+The outpouring of support has been overwhelming, and helped us keep our level funding in the Senate Finance budget so that the SBDC will be here to assist NH’s small business owners and entrepreneurs through the COVID-19 recovery and beyond.

 While we can provide facts and figures regarding the thousands of small businesses that the NH SBDC has supported recently and over its nearly 37 year existence, as well as our $166.3 million annual impact on the NH economy, hearing directly from small businesses on how our organization has been able to assist them as they recover and become more resilient really hits home.

 It makes all of the difference in the world for our legislators to hear from current and former clients as well as local, regional and statewide partners about what is that makes the SBDC truly special and impactful to you, and worthy of continued funding in the NH budget.

 The budget passed by Senate Finance includes funding SBDC at $440,000/year.
 We are very hopeful that the Senate will protect SBDC's services and critical federal funding match.